neharana2304/adk-rag-agent/README.md

-# Vertex AI RAG Agent with ADK
+# Vertex AI RAG Agent with google ADK

 This repository contains a Google Agent Development Kit (ADK) implementation of a Retrieval Augmented Generation (RAG) agent using Google Cloud Vertex AI.